s-moe/react-dynamic-form/README.md

 1. I would redirect the user to another page upon submitting the form.
 2. I would likely use react-hook-form for validation, submission, registration.
 3. If I was directed to not have the page redirect upon submission, I would make sure the checkbox was unchecked once the form was submitted.
 Right now, if you check the box and submit the form the checkbox remains checked.
 This is a compliance issue and can be fixed using state and toggling the checkbox.
+4. To improve upon design I would adjust the size of the checkbox to be slightly larger and provide more space between the submit button and the checkbox (for mobile and tablet users).
+I would also make sure all colors and fonts matched the brand assets of the company.
+I would also include a title (or presume the form would be on a page that would explain the purpose of the form).
+I would consider using placeholders, especially for phone numbers, so users would know if they needed to include their country codes and/or only area codes.

 Thank you for this fun problem.
 I would love to hear your feedback on how my code could improve.